Virginia Trioli: Career

 Trioli is the author of the book Generation F: Sex, Power and the Young Feminist published in 1996 as a riposte to Helen Garner's The First Stone.

-In 2008, Trioli moved back to Melbourne to commence co-hosting News Breakfast alongside Barrie Cassidy, Joe O'Brien, Paul Kennedy and Vanessa O'Hanlon.
+In 2008, Trioli moved back to Melbourne to commence co-hosting News Breakfast on ABC TV alongside Barrie Cassidy, Joe O'Brien, Paul Kennedy and Vanessa O'Hanlon.

-In January 2009, ABC announced that O'Brien would remain as host on Monday to Friday replacing Cassidy.
+In January 2009, the ABC announced that O'Brien would remain as host on Monday to Friday replacing Cassidy.
 In May 2010, O'Brien left News Breakfast to work as a news presenter on ABC News 24.
 He was replaced by Michael Rowland.

-In May 2019, ABC announced that Trioli would be leaving News Breakfast to replace Jon Faine as Mornings presenter on ABC Radio Melbourne.
+In May 2019, the ABC announced that Trioli would be leaving News Breakfast to replace Jon Faine as Mornings presenter on ABC Radio Melbourne.
 Lisa Millar was announced as Trioli's replacement on News Breakfast.

 On her first Mornings program with ABC Radio Melbourne, Trioli incorrectly declared herself to be the first female presenter of the program when in fact it had been Elizabeth Bond who had hosted the show in the late 1970s.
 Trioli apologised for the error.
 Ramona Koval had also hosted Mornings from 1988 to 1992.

+In August 2023, Trioli announced that she would resign from ABC Radio Melbourne on 15 September 2023 and move into a TV role with the broadcaster.

+In March 2024, the ABC announced Trioli's new show, Creative Types with Virginia Trioli.

+Trioli published her second book, A Bit on the Side, in 2024, which centres around Trioli's experiences with food and cooking.
+Jane Rocca of The Age described it as "more memoir than cookbook", saying that it employs "food as a means of self-exploration".